abhishek-kumar-code/Redfish_Public/Specification.md

   - Implementations shall support all of the predefined roles.
   - The predefined Roles may include OEM privileges.
   - The privilege array defined for the predefined roles shall not be modifiable.
-  - A service may optionally support additional "Custom" roles, and may allow users to create such custom roles by: 1) posting to the Roles collection; or 2) an implementation may implement a i.e.,  custom role; or 3) other mechanism outside the specification.
+  - A service may optionally support additional "Custom" roles, and may allow users to create such custom roles by: 1) posting to the "Roles" Resource Collection; or 2) an implementation may implement a i.e.,  custom role; or 3) other mechanism outside the specification.

 * Privileges:
   - A privilege is a permission to perform an operation (e.g., Read, Write) within a defined management domain (e.g., Configuring Users).